maartenba/kotlin-curious-csharp/README.md

-# kotlin-curious-csharp
+# Kotlin for the curious C# developer

-Demos for conference talk Kotlin for the Curious C# developer
+Demos for conference talk "Kotlin for the curious C# developer" by @maartenba and @jonnyzzz